nastyafunkner/symptom_detection/README.md

 # symptom_detection

-Automatic symptom detection in medical texts
+Automatic detection of symptoms in medical texts in Russian